LifeProof Porcelain Tile | Home Flooring Pros

 Who Makes and Sells LifeProof Tile Flooring, Is it Any Good and How Much does it Cost?

-Exclusively available at The Home Depot, LifeProof porcelain tile is a high performing, value for money wood look or stone look tile that has received great customer reviews and is definitely worth considering.
+LifeProof Floor Tile is available exclusively at Home Depot and is a high performing, value for money wood look or stone look tile that has received great customer reviews and is definitely worth considering.
 LifeProof porcelain tile costs as little as $1.99 – $2.29 per sq/ft for standard tiles, you will need to budget more for underlayment and installation.

 Could LifeProof tile be the right choice for your home?
 Let’s have a look at this floor product in greater detail in our 2021 review.

 WHAT IS LIFEPROOF PORCELAIN TILE